gaboesquivel/gaboesquivel/content/tech/serverless.md

   - Serverless computing allows developers to build and run applications without managing the underlying infrastructure.
   - It is known for its scalability and cost-effectiveness, enabling developers to focus on code rather than server management.
 experience:
-  - Implemented serverless architectures in projects like Knowledge.io for scalable and efficient application deployment.
+  - Implemented serverless functions for Knowledge.io's token and marketplace services.
 ---

 # Serverless